simplybusiness/Kiln/docs/quickstart/README.md

 ### IAM user

-We need to create an IAM user that we can use to run the Kops tool to provision our Kubernetes cluster.
-If you have an existing AWS environment, you could also achieve this by attaching the appropriate managed policies (documented below) to an existing User, Group of Users or Role and use that instead of creating a new IAM user.
+Before we can begin provisioning infrastructure in AWS, we need to create an IAM user with the permissions needed for the rest of this document.
+If you have an existing User, Group and Role that you want to use instead of creating a new user, ensure it has the following managed policies attached to it:

+* AmazonEC2FullAccess
+* AmazonRoute53FullAccess
+* AmazonS3FullAccess
+* IAMFullAccess
+* AmazonVPCFullAccess

-We're going to create a group named `kops`, attach permissions for managing EC2, Route53, S3, IAM and VPCs to the group, create a new user named `kops` and add them to the group we just created and create a set of API keys for this user.
+We're going to create a group named `kops`, attach the required permissions to the group, then create a new user using the convention `firstname.lastname` and add them to the group we just created and finally create a set of API keys for this user.

+#### Creating the `kops` group

+Create the group and attach the required IAM managed policies using the following commands:
 ``` shell
 aws iam create-group --group-name kops